A Practical Guide to Counterfactual Estimators for Causal Inference with Time-Series Cross-Sectional Data: Counterfactual Estimators

 \paragraph{Remark 1: The difference between IFEct and MC.} The main difference between IFEct and MC lies in the way they regularize the singular values when decomposing the residual matrix.
-IFEct uses a ``best subset'' approach that selects the $r$ biggest singular values, in which $r$ is a fixed number and $r < \min\{N, T\}$, while MC imposes an $L_1$ penalty on all singular values with a tuning parameter $\lambda_{L}$.
+IFEct uses a ``best subset'' approach that selects the $r$ biggest singular values, in which $r$ is a fixed number and $r < \min\{N, T\}$, while MC imposes an $L_1$ penalty on all singular values with a tuning parameter $\lambda_{L}$ (Figure~\ref{fg.impute}).
 In the machine learning literature, they are referred to as hard impute and soft impute, respectively.
-Figure~\ref{fg.impute} illustrates how regularization works with IFEct---which selects two factors in this case---and MC.
-It also shows that they are fundamentally similar ideas \citep{athey2018matrix}.

 Whether IFEct or MC performs better depends on context.
-In SI, we provide Monte Carlo evidence to show that when the factors are strong and sparse, IFEct outperforms MC; otherwise, MC performs better.
+In Section D.2 in SI (pp. 20--21), we provide Monte Carlo evidence to show that when the factors are strong and sparse, IFEct outperforms MC; otherwise, MC performs better.
 In practice, researchers may choose between the two models based on how they behave under the diagnostic tests we introduce in the next section.
 When $r = 0$ or when $\lambda_{L}$ is bigger than the biggest singular value of the residual matrix, no factors are included in the model; as a result, IFEct or MC reduces to FEct.

 The IFEct estimator was first proposed by \citet{GobillonMagnac2016} in a DID setting where the treatment takes place at the same time for a subset of units.
 It is also closely related to the generalized synthetic control method \citep{xu2017generalized}, in which factors are estimated using the control group data only.
 In this paper, we accommodate with panel treatment structure, which allows treatment reversal.
 In other words, the generalized synthetic control method can be seen as a special case of IFEct when the treatment does not switch back.